maxg95/runo/README.md

 # Tasks and Components

 ## 1. Message Handling and Forwarding
-The bot monitors messages in a specified Telegram channel.
-Text messages are forwarded to another channel, while media messages with captions are redirected to the same channel.
+The bot monitors messages in a specified Telegram channel and then forwarded them another channel, (text and media messages with captions).

 ## 2. Database Interaction
 Utilizing a PostgreSQL database, the bot stores essential information about forwarded messages.
 The database schema includes a "messages" table with fields such as message text, timestamp, channel username, and message URL.